-The Therapeutic Learning Center at the Beebe School is a public elementary and middle school program for students with intensive special needs.
+The Therapeutic Learning Center is a public elementary and middle school program for students grades K-8 with intensive special needs.
 The school supports and helps students acquire the communication, academic readiness, community, life skills, and social skills necessary to have a purposeful and independent life, and strives to help each child reach his or her fullest potential.

 - Individualized academic and behavioral programs